-Working on core stabilisation and strength is really important for a number of different reasons, highlighted by it’s numerous functions.
+Working on core strength and endurance is really important for several reasons, highlighted by the number of functions it serves.

-The reality is, that when you’re working out and doing a range of compound, multi-joint exercises, which you probably are, you’ll be activating and engaging your core as you do so.
+The reality is that when you’re working out and doing a range of compound, multi-joint exercises, you’re engaging your core as you do so.
 So, don’t fear that you’re neglecting it by not dedicating a full 45 minutes to it.

 In terms of an ab specific workout, this really comes down to your desire for the aesthetics.
-If you want a six pack, you’ll need to build muscles in your abdominals.
-You’ll also need to have a very low percentage of body fat that you can maintain.
+If you want a six-pack, you’ll need to build muscles in your abdominals.
+But you’ll also need to have a very low percentage of body fat that you can maintain.
 We’re talking very, very low.
 That’s hard for men.
 And even harder for women.
 We’ll leave it up to you if that’s something you want to pursue.